GSA/USSM/pages/governance.md

 **Business Standards Council**

-The Business Standards Council (BSC) is a cross-government team of practioners and strategists that is designing an integrated end-to-end future state of mission support activities in collaboration with each CXO council and, as applicable, the authoritative governance bodies over the respective functional area.
+The Business Standards Council (BSC) is a cross-government team of practitioners and strategists that is designing an integrated end-to-end future state of mission support activities in collaboration with each CXO council and, as applicable, the authoritative governance bodies over the respective functional area.
 The standards will follow the [Federal Integrated Business Framework (FIBF)](../fibf).